The Culture of Critique series

-The Culture of Critique series is a trilogy of books by Kevin B. MacDonald, an antisemitic conspiracy theorist, white supremacist and a retired professor of evolutionary psychology.
-MacDonald claims that evolutionary psychology provides the motivations behind Jewish group behavior and culture.
+The Culture of Critique series is a trilogy of books by Kevin B. MacDonald that promote antisemitic conspiracy theories.
+MacDonald, a white supremacist and retired professor of evolutionary psychology, claims that evolutionary psychology provides the motivations behind Jewish group behavior and culture.
 Through the series, MacDonald asserts that Jews as a group have biologically evolved to be highly ethnocentric and hostile to the interests of white people.
 He asserts Jewish behavior and culture are central causes of antisemitism, and promotes conspiracy theories about alleged Jewish control and influence in government policy and political movements.

 The overwhelming majority of academic and journalistic reviews of MacDonald's work have dismissed it as pseudoscience grounded in conspiracy theories, and replete with misrepresentations and cherry-picking of sources.
 The work is regarded as having been motivated by MacDonald's antisemitic bias, rather than being an honest product of academic research.